 In the July 27th, 2015, issue of Forbes Magazine, contributor Chris Farrell urges incentives to keep Boomers working.
-Noting that many “want, and often need, to earn a paycheck well into the traditional retirement years” he persuasively describes the benefits when workers stay on beyond 65; they generate income and remain active; organizations retain invaluable experience; younger employees are mentored; government collects more taxes and boosts the Social Security fund.
+Noting that many “want, and often need, to earn a paycheck well into the traditional retirement years” he describes the benefits when workers stay on beyond 65; they generate income and remain active, organizations retain invaluable experience, younger employees are mentored, governments collect more taxes and boost the Social Security fund.

 Following the axiom that bad news sells more newspapers (and clicks) than good news, typical stories list a litany of woes while studiously avoiding the fact that Americans over fifty own 80% of U.S. household net worth.

 Technology entrepreneur, futurist, distinguished academician and Washington Post columnist Vivek Wadhwa is far out in front on the issue of postponing Boomer retirement.

 In Why Teaching Grandmothers To Code Isn’t A Crazy Idea (Washington Post, August 15, 2014) he takes the discussion to the next level.

 Advocating second career tech training for retired workers and venture capital funding of older entrepreneurs, Professor Wadhwa explains that while talented “kids in dorm rooms” design great social media and mobile apps, solving bigger problems requires entrepreneurs “to have a world view and to be able to see the big picture.”

 He feels older, experienced workers have these skills and that writing computer code isn’t very hard “anyone can learn and many (older workers) can excel.”